Objectness-Aware Few-Shot Semantic Segmentation: Experiments

 \paragraph{Evaluation Metrics:} As for Section~\ref{sec:experiment_pascal}, we again use \textit{mIoU} and \textit{FB-IoU}.

 \paragraph{Few-Shot Semantic Segmentation Results:} We report 1-shot and 5-shot segmentation results in Table~\ref{table:coco_1shot}.

 We again observe that incorporating objectness consistently results in considerable gains over ablated variants that lack objectness.
 For instance, \textit{Ours} outperforms \textit{Ours-noObj} in 1-shot with gains of 1.4 and 2.2 percentage points in \textit{mIoU} and \textit{FB-IoU} respectively.
 Additionally, \textit{Ours-DENet} outperforms DENet~\cite{liu2020dynamic} by 1.5 and 3.1 percentage points in \textit{mIoU} for 1-shot and 5-shot segmentation respectively.
-These ablated variants reinforce the benefits of introducing objectness.
+These ablated variants reinforce that our approach for increasing model capacity by introducing objectness is beneficial despite that greater capacity typically leads to overfitting in the few shot setting.

-For this dataset, we observe state-of-art performance with respect to \textit{mIoU} in both 1-shot and 5-shot results from our DENet variant that uses objectness: \textit{Ours-DENet}.\footnote{\textit{Ours-DENet} outperforms \textit{Ours} because DENet uses a different mechanism to encode class-specific features, which we hypothesize is better at dealing with the greater diversity of categories in COCO.} In 1-shot, our method outperforms all methods by at least 1.5 and 5.4 percentage points in \textit{mIoU} and \textit{FB-IoU} respectively.
+We observe state-of-art performance with respect to \textit{mIoU} in both 1-shot and 5-shot results from our DENet variant that uses objectness: \textit{Ours-DENet}.\footnote{\textit{Ours-DENet} outperforms \textit{Ours} because DENet uses a different mechanism to encode class-specific features, which we hypothesize is better at dealing with the greater diversity of categories in COCO.} In 1-shot, our method outperforms all methods by at least 1.5 and 5.4 percentage points in \textit{mIoU} and \textit{FB-IoU} respectively.
 In 5-shot, our approach outperforms all methods by at least 3.1 and 4.8 percentage points in \textit{mIoU} and \textit{FB-IoU} respectively.
 As before, we observe a better performance of our 5-shot results over 1-shot results, reinforcing that our method benefits from more support information.
+The gap between \textit{Ours} and \textit{Ours-gtObj} again indicates the noise introduced by our objectness module and highlights the potential of our method.

 Compared to results on PASCAL-$5^i$, the accuracy is considerably lower on COCO-$20^i$.
 A regular reason for failure is the comparison module inaccurately segments the target object from the regions produced by the objectness module (this error is exemplified in Figure~\ref{fig:qualitative_pascal} where part of the cup in row 4 also appears in our final prediction).
 Class-specific features learned by the comparison module may be prone to overfitting for the greater diversity of categories in COCO.